SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 #### SAML 2.0 Configuration (Fallback)

 Set up the trust relationship between the SAP BTP subaccount to the Identity Authentication service using SAML 2.0.
-This approach is the fallback trust configuration if the OIDC configuration is not possible.
+For more information, refer to the [SAP help about SAP Cloud Identity Services](https://help.sap.com/docs/identity-authentication/identity-authentication/saml-2-0).
+This approach is the fallback trust configuration if the OpenID Connect configuration is not possible.

 > Note: This fallback applies only if the SAP BTP subscriber subaccount and the Identity Authentication service tenant are not assigned to the same customer ID.
 This setup comes with limitations regarding remote access to the OData services of the SAP BTP app with principal propagation.